zamilskhan/docs-new/source/installation-guide/setup_py.md

 Make sure you remove or encrypt setup.properties.last It has the clear text passwords for everything: *LDAP, admin user, keystores, and 3DES salt*.
 If something goes wrong, check `setup.log` for a detailed step-by-step of the installation.
 As an alternative you may check the file `setup_errors.log` to just see the errors (or stderr output from the scripts).

+!!!
+Note
-<h6>Note: Plese use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address</h6>
+    Plese use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address</h6>

 # Scripted Installation